Martin-Bohring/fixieSpec/README.md

 But I always have the feeling I have to do a lot for those frameworks until they start to do something for me.
 Your mileage might vary depending on the choosen framework.
 I tried a lot of them believe me.

-Either you have to use code generation (not a bad thing in itself), play some tricks with lambdas or being comitted to a certain assertion library.
+Either you have to use code generation (not a bad thing in itself, but friction), play some tricks with lambdas or being comitted to a certain assertion library.

 **Make no mistake here:**